 The bottom line

 All predictor variables had poor test characteristics for the development of new organ dysfunction and the requirement for organ support therapy.

-This is a good study; the results are easy to follow and, importantly, they meet the study aims.
-The sample size is large, giving this study good internal validity, i.e. the extent to which the observed results represent the truth.
+This is a good study; the results are easy to follow, and, importantly, they meet the study aims.
+Furthermore, the large sample size gives this study good internal validity, i.e. the extent to which the observed results represent the truth.

 Overall, this study supports our clinical experience.
 Poor outcomes in febrile children are, thankfully, rare.
-Less than half a percent of children in this study developed new organ dysfunction.
-Even fewer required organ support therapy.
-The infrequency of these outcomes in the study population however means that the use of “predictor variables” is not particularly helpful.
+Less than half a per cent of children in this study developed new organ dysfunction—even fewer required organ support therapy.
+However, the infrequency of these outcomes in the study population means that the use of “predictor variables” is not particularly helpful.
 A few take-home messages:

 Vital signs – Elevated heart rate and respiratory rate were common findings in undifferentiated febrile children.
 This did not confer an increased risk for the development of organ dysfunction or the requirement for organ support therapy.